Erkadaflown/Mongolian-Transformer/README.md

 # Mongolian-Transformer

-English to Mongolian
+English to Mongolian \

-This is Mongolian transformer model
+This is Mongolian transformer model from scratch \

+Used paper "Attention all you need"